-The whole procedure can look, literally step by step, also in video recipe for Quince jelly on my You Tube Channel (find the video in the oven to the post and I remind you that my You Tube Channel You can also subscribe to stay updated).
+The whole procedure can look, literally step by step, also in VIDEO RECIPE of the cut-off on my You Tube Channel.
 The quince has varying degrees of maturation, for example, in the Aeolian Islands it eats hard, almost dry, chewy, sweet and concentrated.
 I like the quince tough, but not hard.
 Useless, practically, give you the doses: the only rule is that sugar should be in equal amount of fruits.
 I made two pounds of quinces and I got 12 small cookie cutters.
 I anticipate that the only effort, not just, you wipe the quinces, especially from hard parts that enclose the seeds.
 For the rest, make the quince is easy.

-- 1 kilo of Quince (I mean a pound NET, then puree already obtained)
+1 kilo of Quince (I mean a pound NET, then puree already obtained)

-- 1 kg of sugar
+1 kg of sugar

 the juice of a lemon

 Before making the recipe, look at the STEP-BY-STEP RECIPE VIDEO TO MAKE QUICHLED.
 The doses of this recipe are for 12 single-portion molds or for a unique mold not too large.
 To prepare the quince, Wash the quinces, Peel and split them in half (use a big knife and put quinces on a schedule, otherwise you risk to get hurt).
 Then ripping them apart, not too small, and remove the seeds and the Woody parts of the enclosing.
 Fill a large pot with water and put it on the fire: When it is boiling, combine the apples and cook until they hold.
 It will take about 30 minutes.
 Put them in a colander and let cool.